Dynamic Attribute Mapping in Vector Tile Pipelines

 Step 4: Cache Management & Invalidation Strategies

-Dynamic attribute mapping introduces a caching paradox: if attributes change, but tiles are cached indefinitely, users see stale visualizations.
-Conversely, aggressive cache invalidation defeats the purpose of edge delivery.
+Dynamic attribute mapping introduces a caching paradox: if attributes change but tiles are cached indefinitely, users see stale visualizations.
 Resolve this by implementing attribute-aware cache keys and conditional headers.

-- Versioned Tile Endpoints: Append a schema hash or data version ID to your tile URL:
+- Versioned Tile Endpoints: Append a schema hash to your tile URL:

 /tiles/v2/{z}/{x}/{y}.pbf.
 When attributes change, increment the version and let the CDN purge old paths. - Stale-While-Revalidate Headers: Use